The Pope, the Pharisees, and the Question: “Who Is a Child of God?”

 (Matthew 13:47-50) “Once again, the kingdom of heaven is like a net that was let down into the lake and caught all kinds of fish.
 When it was full, the fishermen pulled it up on the shore.
 Then they sat down and collected the good fish in baskets, but threw the bad away.
 This is how it will be at the end of the age.
 The angels will come and separate the wicked from the righteous and throw them into the blazing furnace, where there will be weeping and gnashing of teeth.”

-If everyone were a child of God, then there would be no good or bad harvest, no good or bad fish, for God is holy and his children are righteous through life in Jesus.
+If everyone were indeed a child of God, there would be no distinction between a good or bad harvest, no separation of good or bad fish.
+God is holy, after all, and His children are made righteous through life in Jesus.

 What Do the Gospel Writers Say?